jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Both sides fight to create or control levers of power like magic books, love potions, or the secret lesson to make humans use renewable energy.

 It all comes to a climax.
 Both sides risk it all to win.

-And if the protagonist fails, their leadership expires, and someone else can take a crack at the problem.
+And if the protagonist wins, a problem is solved, and the hero returns to being a equal member of the community.
+If she fails, their leadership expires, and someone else can take a crack at the problem.

 There's no way to know which stories will resonate with audiences.
 Still, only classic stories can resonate with audiences and become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, _Harry Potter_, and _Star Wars_.